-[2:165] There are people who esteem other than God whom they love as like as they love God while the believers have much more love for God.
-If they could see who have wronged them when they would see the retribution that all power belongs to God, and that God’s retribution is severe.
+[2:165] And among the people whoever takes other than God equals, they love them as love for God.
+And those who have believed have much love for God.
+If he could see those who have wronged when they would see the punishment that all power belongs to God, and that God is severe in the punishment.

 Obey God and obey the messenger

 The order to obey the messenger means to follow the message that is given to him, the Quran.
 So to obey the messenger is conditional on having the message that he has, is the Quran.
 Since Muhammad without the Quran is just another human being like us, God wants it to be very clear to obey the person that has the message, the Quran, for what he has not for who he is.

 1. God has not only commanded the believers to obey the messenger (prophet), but He has also ensured that the obedience to the messenger is linked to obeying the message that the messenger delivered not anything else.
 So obeying the messenger does mean to obey his message, which has been confirmed in the following verse:

 [64:12] And you shall obey God and shall obey the messenger.
 Then if you have turned away, then only upon our messenger is the conveyance of the clear message.

 2. The Quran informs that the only responsibility of any messenger (including Muhammad) is to convey God’s message, and not to teach any other teachings (5:99; 5:92, 16:35, 16:82, 24:54, 29:18, 42:48, 64:12).
 Below is the full text of the verse (5:99) as an example: